northern-information/yggdrasil-docs/collections/_commands/follow.md

 weight: 11
 name: Follow
 signature: follow
-example: none
 category: view
-phenomenon: none
-usage:
-description:
-aliases:
+description: Toggle following the tracker on or off.
+Follows the lowest and right-most slot.
 ---
-Toggle following the tracker on or off